Psalm 105 – The LORD’s Blessings on His Covenant People

 To deal craftily with His servants.

 a.
-Israel also came into Egypt: After God sent Joseph ahead, He brought the people of Israel into the land of Egypt for their own provision and protection as a people.
+Israel also came into Egypt: After God sent Joseph ahead, He took the people of Israel into the land of Egypt for their own provision and protection as a people.

 i.
 Into Egypt: “Whither he feared to go, till God promised him his presence and protection, Genesis 46:3-4.
-God saith the same in effect to us, when to descend into the grave, Fear not to go down, I will go down with thee, and be better to thee than thy fears.
-Jacob’s best and happiest days were those he spent in Egypt.”
+God saith the same in effect to us, when to descend into the grave, Fear not to go down, I will go down with thee, and be better to thee than thy fears.”
 (Trapp)

 i.
 “God cannot in any sense be the author of sin so far as to be morally responsible for its existence, but it often happens through the evil which is inherent in human nature that the acts of the Lord arouse the ill-feelings of ungodly men.”
 (Spurgeon)

-C. God’s care for Israel as they came into the Promised Land.
+C. God’s care for the Israelites as they came into the Promised Land.

 1. (26-36) The deliverance from Egypt.